johnjackoleary/cfi-commonplace-book/Lesson Plans/Mountain/M.1 Mountain Knowledge.md

 		4. Wx information
 			1. [[Weather Brief]]
 			2. [[Area Forecast Discussion]]
+			3. Webcams^[Some for Tahoe area in [[Useful Bay Area Webcams]]]
-			3. Contact someone at the destination airport
+			4. Contact someone at the destination airport
-			4. Be wary -- mountain weather can change quickly!
+			5. Be wary -- mountain weather can change quickly!
 		5. Specific weather factors
 			1. Visibility
 			2. Clouds